Koman, Albania

 Koman is a settlement in the former Temal municipality, Shkodër County, northern Albania.
 At the 2015 local government reform it became part of the municipality Vau i Dejës.
-The Koman Hydroelectric Power Station has taken the name of the settlement.
+The Koman Hydroelectric Power Station and lake Koman have taken the name of the settlement.

 The settlement takes its name from the Cumans.
-Koman also gave the name to the Koman culture, around which is built an important theory of the transition between Illyrians and Albanians.
+It is the type site of the Koman culture and its fort is on the nearby Dalmace Hill, around which is built an important theory of the transition between Illyrians and Albanians.